esi-neuroscience/esi-ntials/doc/README.md

 simple yet functional format for writing git commit messages.
 The included [Style Guide](./git_style.md) is a verbatim copy of the corresponding section in our internal documentation.

+## Standardized Research Project Directory Layout

+A basic but central component of Research Data Management is the organization of data on disk.
+The layout illustrated in [dir_layout.md](./dir_layout.md) demonstrates a simple directory structure to get started.